 Questions are selected by your department/program/school.
 Both the "rating" answers (i.e., 5 being Excellent and 1 being poor) and the questions requiring a text answer are included.
 The students simply receive an electronic copy instead of a scantron.

 The online system does allow instructors to add additional questions for each course.
 Information will be sent to each faculty member by email.
 Faculty may add questions with a "rating" answer (5=Excellent; 1=Poor) or a written answer.
 You should check with your department/program/school eval administrator if you would like further information on this option.

 The most important way to ensure a good response rate and receive thoughtful feedback from students is to communicate the importance of course evaluations to the success of our academic programs.
 Students will receive several email communications from their respective Dean or Associate Dean.
 These emails stress the importance the College places on the course evaluations and explains the simple process for completion.
 Students who do not complete upon the first prompt can receive up to 3 more prompts through the system.

-- Faculty are encouraged to stress the various ways of accessing evaluations (Blackboard or myLaw, myWM, or email link).
+- Faculty are encouraged to stress the various ways of accessing evaluations (Blackboard or myLaw, myWM, William & Mary Mobile App, or email link).

 - Faculty can encourage their students to complete the online evaluations.

 - Faculty may continue to set aside time during class when students can complete the evaluation.
 In selecting this method, faculty are asked to remind students to bring their laptops (or device of choice) to class on the scheduled evaluation day.

 - The evaluation window for all courses will be determined by each school or department/program.
 During this period, students will receive notice that the evaluations are available and subsequent reminders.

 Will I be able to monitor response rates while the course evaluation is open for students?